Dylan-Gresham/AdventOfCode2023/README.md

 It looks like I'm going to be busy for a while longer tonight so I don't know if I'm going to have the time to get to Day 3 today (Dec 3, 2023) or not but we'll see.

+## Day 4

+I did this on December 6th, 2 days late.
+Part one I was able to pass second try, my first try I didn't do one little thing properly which ended up throwing off my result by about double what it should be.
+Part two took me a couple tries but once I figured out I was doing one bit of my calculation incorrectly I was able to get it.
+I'm pretty proud that I was able to get everything done in a manner that doesn't take ages to process.
+After completing this day I looked at what people were saying on the subreddit and saw that a lot of people were saying that their code was taking upwards of 20 minutes to run for part 2 so I was happy that my first solution took less than a second to run both parts :)